kewalaka/HardenedServerDSC/README.md

 }

 SimpleExample
+# optionally kick off compliance automatically - this will run on localhost
+# so be careful not to run accidentally on your PC!
+#Start-DscConfiguration -Wait -Verbose -Path .\SimpleExample -Force
 ```

 ## Instructions

+TODO complete instructions for people less familiar with DSC.

-To use, you need to install the AuditPolicyDSC, SecurityPolicyDSC modules.
-This can be done from a machine with internet access
-& then transfered to the machine that you'd like to secure.
+To use, you need to install the AuditPolicyDSC, SecurityPolicyDSC, xNetworking modules.
+This can be done from a machine with internet access & then transfered to the machine that you'd like to secure.
 (Powershell modules are simply files & folders)

-These installation steps require PowerShell 5 (to access the PS Gallery), the target host needs to be at least Powershell v2.
+These installation steps require PowerShell 5 (to access the PS Gallery), the target host needs to be at least Powershell v4 (please, make it 5.1 if you can!).

-To install the SecurityPolicyDSC module dependency:
+To install the module dependencies:
 ```
-Install-Module AuditPolicyDSC,SecurityPolicyDSC -Scope -CurrentUser -Force
+Install-Module AuditPolicyDSC,SecurityPolicyDSC,xNetworking -Scope -CurrentUser -Force
 ```

-TODO complete instructions

 ## Copyright

 Windows hardening DSC resource.

 Copyright 2018 Stu Mace 'kewalaka', released under an Apache License.